hpcsc/kubernetes-vagrant/README.md

 It uses [MetalLB](https://metallb.universe.tf/configuration/#layer-2-configuration) (Layer 2 Configuration) to provides network load-balancer

-## Step 1: Build base Vagrant box using Packer
+## Step 1 (optional): Build base Vagrant box using Packer

+`Vagrantfile` already uses pre-built Vagrant box hosted in vagrant cloud.
+If you want to build the box yourself, follow instruction below.

 This creates a Vagrant box based on Ubuntu 18.04 with common tools used by both Kubernetes master and worker nodes like docker, kubectl etc